djm3622/def-era/README.md

 ## TODO 02 (IN PROGRESS)
 1. Fit full operator, same size data as used for diffusion model.
 (DONE. best as I could fit the model. performance is mediocure but likely the best for the small dataset + small model. performs better than climatology and persistance in short-term predictions, good. if the diffusion model performs well it may lead to a significant improvement, using the mean)
 2. Train diffusion model.
-(IN PROGRESS. restarted to avoid the down projection previously overlooked)
+(DONE. restarted to avoid the down projection previously overlooked)
-3. Setup eval pipelines to determine best solver (DDIM, DPM++, etc.) along with parameters (eta, guidance, etc.) (IN PROGRESS)
+3. Setup eval pipelines to determine best solver (DDIM, DPM++, etc.) along with parameters (eta, guidance, etc.) (DONE)
   1. This requires setting up various metrics and LOT OF TIME.
-3. Setup traditional techniques.
-(SV, random/transform)
+4. Write `bash` script to automate the tuning procedure.
+(DONE)
   1. Not sure if will need to do this since I will have units.
 4. Determine strengths and weaknesses.
-5. Use graphcast (small) to see the transferability. (even though the diffusion model will likely be weak)
+(IN-PROGRESS)

 ## TODO 03
 1. Possible extensions.